seigenbrode/mlops-sagemaker-jenkins-byo-advanced/README.md

 **BaselineModel:** Execute a SageMaker Processing job that performs a baseline of model training data using an AWS provided container image as part of SageMaker Model Monitor.

-**DeployToProd:** Package model, configure model production endpoint, and deploy production endpoint using Amazon SageMaker Hosting Instances
+**DeployToProd:** Package model, configure model production endpoint, and deploy production endpoint using Amazon SageMaker Hosting Instances.
+This step also setups up the monitoring schedule for our Model Monitor.

 *Note: For this workshop, we are deploying to 2 environments (Test/Production).
 In reality, this number will vary depending on your environment and the workload.*